steffenfritz/wazuh-pflog/README.md

 # wazuh-pflog
-Decoder and rule example for using Wazuh XDR with pflog
+Decoder and rule example for using Wazuh XDR with pflog.
+The decoder just works with TCP at the moment.
+Adding UDP should be easy from the example.

 The input generated for the decoder has to be created with _tcpdump -nettr /var/log/pflog_